ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R70]**	A BPI Subject MUST be capable of performing cryptographic digital signature creation and verification based on BPI specified cryptographic algorithms.

-**[R71]**	A BPI Subject MUST be capable of performing cryptographic multi-digital signature creation and verification based on BPI specified cryptographic algorithms.
+**[R71]**	A BPI Subject MUST be capable of performing cryptographic multi-digital-signature creation and verification based on BPI specified cryptographic algorithms.

 **[R72]**	A BPI Subject MUST be capable of performing cryptographic secret sharing based on BPI specified cryptographic algorithms.

 An example of cryptographic secret sharing is called ["Shamir Secret Sharing"](https://dl.acm.org/doi/10.1145/359168.359176).

 **[R73]** An external BPI Subject MUST at least be able to create, read, update and delete the following BPI core components following business rules for each component that were established by the BPI operator and agreed to by BPI Subjects:
 * A BPI Account belonging to the BPI Subject.
-Note that a BPI Account as defined in section [6.4 BPI Account](#64-bpi-account) is different from a BPI Subject account as defined in section [5.2 BPI Subject Account](#52-bpi-subject-account).
+Note that a BPI Account as defined in section [6.4 BPI Account](#64-bpi-account) is different from a BPI Subject Account as defined in section [5.2 BPI Subject Account](#52-bpi-subject-account).
 * A BPI Workgroup as defined in section [6.3 BPI Workgroup](#63-bpi-workgroup) .
 * A BPI Workflow as defined in section [6.2 BPI Workflow](#62-bpi-workflow) .
 * A BPI Workstep as defined in section [6.1 BPI Workstep](#61-bpi-workstep).